Go Backpacking

 Drawing less attention due to its remote location in Southern Tanzania, lack of accessibility, and being completely off the ordinary path of many travelers, the Selous Game Reserve attracts a small adventurous crowd that is fully rewarded for making the extra trip.

-A couple of years ago, I had the opportunity to visit Selous along with a few of my family members and relatives that came to Tanzania for a visit.
+A couple of years ago, I had the opportunity to visit Selous with a few family members and relatives who came to Tanzania for a visit.

-Visiting Selous doesn't come cheap, due to its location and lack of options for transportation and accommodation.
+Visiting Selous doesn't come cheap, due to its remote location and limited options for transportation and accommodation.

 Hippos at Selous